John Farmer Jr.

 John J. Farmer Jr. (born June 24, 1957) is an American author, lawyer, politician, and jurist.
-He is the director of the Eagleton Institute of Politics, where he also leads the Miller Center for Community Protection and Resilience (CPR).
+He was the director of the Eagleton Institute of Politics, where he also led the Miller Center for Community Protection and Resilience (CPR).
 He served as acting governor of New Jersey for 90 minutes on January 8, 2002, by virtue of his status as New Jersey Attorney General.

-Early life and career
+Early life and education

 Farmer was born in Jersey City, New Jersey, in 1957.
+He attended Georgetown University, where he received a B.A. degree in 1979 and a J.D. degree in 1986.

+Career

-He attended Georgetown University receiving a B.A. degree in 1979 and a J.D. degree in 1986.
-After law school he worked as a clerk for New Jersey Supreme Court Justice Alan B. Handler.
+After law school, he worked as a clerk for New Jersey Supreme Court Justice Alan B. Handler.
 From 1988 to 1990, he was an associate in the law firm of Riker, Danzig, Scherer, Hyland & Perretti in Morristown.
-From 1990 to 1994 he was an Assistant United States Attorney for the District of New Jersey.
+From 1990 to 1994, he was an Assistant United States Attorney for the District of New Jersey.

 Whitman administration

-In 1997, Governor Christine Todd Whitman appointed Farmer as Chief Counsel, after having served as Deputy Chief Counsel and Assistant Counsel to the Governor.
+In 1997, Governor Christine Todd Whitman appointed Farmer as chief counsel, after having served as deputy chief counsel and assistant counsel to the governor.

 Farmer was nominated to be New Jersey Attorney General on March 15, 1999, and was sworn in the following June after being confirmed unanimously by the New Jersey Senate.
 He continued to serve under Donald DiFrancesco after Whitman's resignation.